strapi/documentation/docusaurus/docs/dev-docs/migration/v4-to-v5/breaking-changes/removed-support-for-some-env-options.md

 **In Strapi v4**

-The following list of configurations were only available from the environment:
+The following list of configurations are only available from the environment:

 - `STRAPI_DISABLE_REMOTE_DATA_TRANSFER`
 - `STRAPI_DISABLE_UPDATE_NOTIFICATION`